efeakyuz/z-coins/README.md

 - **List Display**:
   - Displays asset data with icons, names, symbols, prices, and 24-hour changes.
   - Infinite scrolling for the asset list.

+## Limitations

+To avoid rate limits of the `Binance API`, only the first 3 cryptocurrencies listed on the homepage establish a WebSockets connection.
+The cryptocurrency detail pages do not have this limitation.

 ## Project Structure